2hdddg/pug/README.md

 Pug
 ====

-Pug is a simple light-weight distributed issue tracker that handles what's released on a server.
+Pug is a simple light-weight distributed issue tracker whose purpose is to autogenerate releasereports.

 Why
 ----